YUG-1092005/Black-Friday-Sales-Analysis/README.md

 ## Dependencies used
 1 pandas, matplotlib, jupyter
-2. Dataset is attached with the repo in csv format
+2. Dataset is attached with the repo in txt format